 Well the bike itself is originally a Momentum Upstart but I have made some additions when I bought her, more about the additions later.
 It has the road legal 250W front hub motor, 9Ah battery with a simple controller on the handlebar to turn on/off & select 1 of 3 power ratings to use.
 The Pedal Assisted sensor is attached to the bottom bracket.
 Bike itself is like basic bicycle frame with 700c wheels & with hub gears.
 Total weight of the eBike is under 18kg & is why I bought it.
 The total mileage I have managed on a full charge so far on a good day (with no wind, not to much luggage, legs not playing up, etc) is 45 miles & still had around 25% charge left.
 So I feel if used on minimum & lil resistance it is possible to get 60 miles on a full charge but not done it myself.
 To charge battery from flat takes around 6-8hrs.

 The additions & upgrades are as follows, when I bought the bike it had no mudguards & generic tyres.
 So I added mudguards & Schwalbe Marathon tyres.
-I have also upgraded the saddle to a Brooks C17 Cambium Saddle as I find this is a very comfortable saddle with a long guarantee.

 I also found the 2 gear SRAM Automatrix was a hindrance to the eBike's performance when cycling long distance, so I replaced it with a Sturmey Archer SRF3 hub kit & tidied up the chain & adjusters with new ones.
 The new hub is a dream to ride with & now sold on hub gears for my next ebike.